carlosp420/nymphalidae_diversification/MS.md

 ## Results

 ### LTT plot
-LTT plots of the 1000 randomly chosen trees, along with the maximum credibility tree, from the posterior distribution of trees from @wahlberg2009 are shown in Figure 1.
+LTT plots of the 1000 randomly chosen trees, along with the maximum clade credibility tree, from the posterior distribution of trees from @wahlberg2009 are shown in Figure 1.
 This figure shows that the accumulation of lineages in Nymphalidae is congruent with a pattern of increase in diversification rate